Karuppu Panam: Production

 Karuppu Panam was directed and photographed by G. R. Nathan.
 The screenplay was written by Valampuri Somanathan from a story by Kannadasan.
 Editing was handled by S. Surya (for whom this was a posthumous release) and R. Devarajan, and art direction was handled by Alagappan.
+Kannadasan also played the antagonist, and many viewers believed the film parodied actor M. G. Ramachandran's public life, given the tumultuous relationship between him and Kannadasan.

 Soundtrack

 The music was composed by Viswanathan–Ramamoorthy.
 Lyrics were written by Kannadasan.

 Reception

 The Indian Express wrote, "As a photographer, G. R. Nathan's work is slick but as a director it is slack at many places [...]
 Kannadasan writes better than he acts".